mdcdi1315/dotnetresourcesextensions/WindowsResourcesPlugin/Pkg-Readme.md

 The purpose of the package is that it is fully optional; the `DotNetResourcesExtensions` package can operate without this package.

-The package includes a resource reader and a basic infrastracture for reading Win32 resources out-of-the-box , for reading RC resources from PE files.
+The package includes resource readers and a basic infrastracture for reading Win32 resources out-of-the-box , for reading RC resources from PE files , or even reading and writing .RES files too!

 Additionally , all the interface that does utilize does use common patterns of `DotNetResourcesExtensions` - so that intergration can be made easy!